NEW: Evening Classes Now Available!

-High School Programs are offered to those students of high school age who wish to earn college credit while still attending high school or who desire a non-traditional high school education and adults who wish to complete a high school diploma.
+High School Programs are offered to those students of high school age who wish to earn college credit while still attending high school or who desire a non-traditional high school education, as well as adults who wish to complete a high school diploma.
 Following are the programs offered by Peninsula College.

 The Running Start Program enables eligible high school students who seek expanded educational challenges to enroll simultaneously in high school and college classes, or solely in college classes, for the purpose of earning credit to be awarded by both their high school district and Peninsula College.
 It offers junior and senior high school students the opportunity to take college-level courses and earn college credits while completing high school graduation requirements.
 The Running Start web site will give you more information on how to apply and what to expect.